pts/dosmc/README.txt

 dosmc limitations:

 * Build system must be Linux i386 or amd64.
-(It's possible to make it work on other Unix systems on which wcc and wdis are available.)
+(It's possible to make it work on other Unix systems on which wcc is available.)
 * It depends on Perl (standard packages only).
 * It depends on the wcc C compiler in OpenWatcom V2.
-* It depends on the wdis disassembler in OpenWatcom V2.
-This dependency will be removed in the future.
 * It depends on nasm (NASM, Netwide Assembler).
 This dependency will be removed in the future.
 * Target is DOS 8086 (16-bit) .exe or DOS 8086 (16-bit) .com.